 - Feel smug about all of those vitamins you just ingested, obviously.

-Hubs is known for his amazing breakfast skills and he just recently added pumpkin pancakes to his resume.
+Hubs is known for his amazing breakfast skills and he just recently added these pumpkin pancakes to his repertoire.

 Recipe stolen from here, but we skip the nutmeg whip cream and serve it with maple syrup.
 Although homemade whip cream is something dreams are made of…so maybe you should do it up right?